Arbitrators/Independent Appeal Chairpersons

 Liam has been an arbitrator and mediator since 1989 and is a member of the Labour Relations Agency’s panel of Independent Experts on Equal Value.
 He was the Chair of Ulster Bank’s Negotiating Committee from 1999 to 2002.
 Liam has experience in both the public and private sectors, including carrying out reviews for the Staff Commission for Education and Library Boards, Staff Commission for Local Government, Government Departments and in individual voluntary and private organisations.
 He worked with the Labour Relations Commission in the Republic of Ireland in the establishment of Tourism Ireland and Failte Ireland.
 He has extensive experience chairing disciplinary/grievance and job evaluation appeal panels.

 Brian is a qualified solicitor, and formerly senior partner in a leading firm of Belfast based Solicitors.
-He was a deputy county court judge for Northern Ireland and until recently a Parole Commissioner.
+He was a deputy county court judge for Northern Ireland and formerly a Parole Commissioner.
 He is a Fellow, by examination, of the Chartered Institute of Arbitrators, having been admitted in 1978.
 Brian is a former visiting fellow at the Centre for International Affairs at Harvard University.

 Brian has conducted a considerable number of arbitrations in relation to both the public sector and the private sector.
 In the public sector, he has conducted arbitrations in relation to transport, education, labour relations tendering public contracts and agriculture (including various appointments by the Labour Relations Agency).
 He has also acted as arbitrator in relation to professional issues affecting both the legal and accountancy professions and has been Chair of the Disciplinary Committee of the Institute of Chartered Accountants in Ireland.
-He has been Chair of the Joint Negotiating Committee responsible for settlement of salaries etc of Chief Executives of the new Northern Ireland local councils.
+He has been Chair of the Joint Negotiating Committee responsible for settlement of salaries etc of Chief Executives of the new Northern Ireland District Councils.

 Brian is a member of various commercial and charitable boards and for many years was Chair of the Northern Ireland Teachers’ Salaries and Terms of Employment Joint Negotiating Committee.
 Brian was the Northern Ireland member of the Department of Trade and Industry’s Advisory Committee on Arbitration (chaired by Lord Saville) whose report and recommendations led to the passing of the Arbitration Act 1996.
 He is also a qualified mediator and former Chair of the International Bar Association Labour Law Committee.